Situations about Google Drive Does Not Sync All Files

-4. If this doesn't work, restart Google Drive sync.
+4. If this doesn't work, restart the Google Drive app.

-Or, close the Drive on your computer, move the entire of your Google Drive contents out then reopen Drive.
-Go into Google Drive's Preferences and uncheck all of the folders.
+Or, close Google Drive on your computer, move the entire of your Google Drive contents out then reopen Google Drive.
+Go into Google Drive's "Preferences" and uncheck all of the folders.
 Then, Google Drive online will remove all the files it has synced from your computer.
 After it finishes, drag all contents back in.
-Finally, it will resync all the files to cloud.
+Finally, it will sync or save all the files to the cloud again.

 Go to the web drive and use Drive viewer to view the missed files, then they will be synced to the PC.
-Obviously this is not a good solution when there are hundreds of files missed.
+This is not a good solution when there are hundreds of files missed.
 Also, to find them out of thousands of files is time-consuming.

-Maybe, you can just right click Google Drive in your system tray, then clicked on "Visit Google Drive on the web" to see if this get all missed files synced to cloud in one time or not.
+Maybe, you can just right-click Google Drive in your system tray, then clicked on "Visit Google Drive on the web" to see if this gets all missed files synced to the cloud at one time or not.

 Go to "C:\Program Files (x86)\Google\Drive\" and rename the "googledrivesync.exe" file to any other name like "googledrivesync123.exe".
 Then, rename the shortcut.
 Run it again and it may work.

 “You do not have enough Google storage for this file.
-Please buy more storage…” If Google Drive sync not complete when sync from local to cloud, it may due to there are not enough storage space in your plan to save all the source files.
-Thus, just upgrade your storage plan can get all files synced.
+Please buy more storage…” If Google Drive sync not complete when syncing from local to cloud, it may due to there are not enough storage space in your plan to save all the source files.
+Thus, just upgrading your storage plan can get all files synced.

 There exists a possibility that many of the files in your Google Drive have a filename length that is too long to be used by a Microsoft OS.
 All Windows computers have a maximum filename length of 255 characters, meaning that if you have many layers of folders in your Google Drive it will not be able to properly sync files within deeply-layered folders.
-The solution to this would be to streamline file and folder names to make this less of an issue.
+The solution to this would be to shorten file and folder names and try again.

-If this is the problem there is not much that Google would be able to change, it would require a new OS version of Windows.
+If this is the problem, then there is not much that Google would be able to change.
+At this time, it would require a new OS version of Windows.

-If all solutions above don’t work for you, I’m afraid you have to manually drag and drop local files to Google Drive on webpage.
-And, download directly from cloud to local.
+If all solutions above don’t work for you, I’m afraid you have to manually drag and drop local files to Google Drive on the webpage.
+And, you should download directly from the cloud to local.

 MultCloud Supports Clouds